Gholamreza Mesbahi-Moghaddam

-Gholamreza Mesbahi-Moghaddam (غلامرضا مصباحی مقدم, born 11 July 1951 in Mashhad, Iran) is an Iranian conservative politician and the former representative of Tehran in the Iranian parliament.
+Gholamreza Mesbahi-Moghaddam (غلامرضا مصباحی مقدم; born 11 July 1951) is an Iranian conservative politician and the former representative of Tehran in the Iranian parliament.
 He is currently a member of the Expediency Discernment Council and also a member of Assembly of Experts.

 Biography

 Gholamreza Mesbahi Moghadam was born in 1951 in Mashhad, Iran, to a religious family.
 He had a seminary education and was a student of Fazel Lankarani and Jafar Sobhani to learn advanced levels of jurisprudence and principles.
 He learned philosophy from Ansari Shirazi, and completed a course of jurisprudence and principles in Vahid Khorasani's classes and achieved ijtihad.

 In addition to his seminary education, Mesbahi Moghadam also has a university education.
 He has a master's degree in economics and a doctorate in jurisprudence.